-Fig. 1.
-Geometry of the cavity with the fundamental mode excited in it and details of the coupler.
+Figure 1: Geometry of the cavity with the fundamental mode excited in it and details of the coupler.

-4 HIGHER MODE COUPLERS
+HIGHER MODE COUPLERS

-With the method described in detail in [4] and extended for circular waveguides, the value of $Q{\rm ext}$ of the lowest frequency dipole mode was found as $Q{\rm ext, p} = 250$ for the parallel polarization.
-Due to the presence of the input couplers, the transverse polarization has lower frequency than the parallel one, but still propagates into the beam pipe and has $Q{\rm ext, t} \sim 1000$.
+With the method described in detail in [4] and extended for circular waveguides, the value of $Q{\rm ext}$ of the parallel dipole mode was found as $Q{\rm ext, p} = 250$.
+The transverse dipole mode has lower frequency than the initial value (without input coupler) but still propagates into the beam pipe and has $Q{\rm ext, t} \sim 1000$.

 Strong damping of the HOMs is essential for beam stability and to reduce the HOM losses to a few hundred watts per meter.
 To achieve this demanding goal we plan to place RF absorbing material in the beam tubes between the cavities in the linac.
 However, this will require operating the HOM absorbers at temperatures below 80 K to simplify the thermal transition to the cavities at 2 K with low static losses to 2 K. One possible material candidate is ferrite, as it is used at room temperature in the HOM absorbers in the SC CESR cavities.
-Experiments performed to study the RF absorption properties of ferrite at cryogenic temperatures in the frequency range from 1 GHz to 15 GHz show that the material is even more lossy than at room temperature.
+Experiments performed to study the RF absorption properties of ferrite at cryogenic temperatures in the frequency range from 1 GHz to 15 GHz show that the material is more lossy than at room temperature.

-Using these ferrite properties in CLANS, first results show that the monopole HOMs are damped to Q values of less than 1000 with the exception of two modes near 5 GHz [10].
+Using these ferrite properties in CLANS, first results show that the monopole HOMs are damped to Q values of less than 1000 with the exception of two modes near 5 GHz[10].